 Who can Join?

-There is no change to the range of employees (under age 75) who can join the LGPS (NI).
-They are:
+The employees (under age 75) who can join the LGPS (NI) are:

 Employees of an employing authority (an employing authority is a body with employees who are eligible to be members or a local authority as defined in Article 2 of the 1972 Order i.e. councils and NILGOSC);